The man on the horse

 One of whom I am ashamed.
 One of the ones I scorn.

-My taxes pay that man on the horse.
+My taxes pay the man on the horse.

 My compassion does nothing for the woman and her child.